HackyCoder0951/focus-hub-design-899f45ae/modules_documentation/ContextProviders.md

 ## Introduction
 The Authentication Context manages user authentication state and provides user information and role-based access throughout the application.
 It ensures that only authenticated users can access protected resources and features.

-## What Problem Does It Solve?
-- Centralizes authentication logic and user state management.
-- Makes user and session data easily accessible to all components.
-- Simplifies role-based access control in the frontend.

-## Key Concepts
-- **User State:** Tracks the current user's authentication status, profile, and role.
-- **Session Management:** Handles login, logout, and session persistence.
-- **Role-Based Access:** Determines what features or pages a user can access based on their role (e.g., user, admin).

 ## Data Flow Diagram Context
 ```mermaid
 sequenceDiagram